PTI-Clima/quality_control/README.md

                  "HU07" = HU07,
                  "HU13" = HU13,
                  "HU18" = HU18)

-# Exportation like a .csv or a .txt in the file /data/ (the first letter of the
+# Exportation like a .csv or a .txt in the file /data_raw/ (the first letter of the
 # climatological variable must be capitalized)
 write.table(df,
-            "../data/Humedad.csv",
+            "data_raw/Humedad.csv",
             fileEncoding = "latin1",
             row.names = F,
             quote = F,
-            sep = ";")
+            sep = ";")# Now, we can run the function

-# Now, we can run the function
+# Launching the controls
-library(quality_control)
+library(qualityControl)
 launch.controls(vars = "hr", data.source = "AEMET")

 ```